Wondering how to build a marketing funnel?

 Awareness

-Awareness is the stage where prospects are first exposed to your brand or product.
+Awareness is the stage where prospective customers are first exposed to your brand or product.
 This can happen through paid advertising, organic search results, social media, or word-of-mouth.

 From there, they progress to the interest stage, where they learn more about your products or services and start to develop a preference for your brand.